Contact / About ATCA

 - Promote best practice through shared learning and developing external links.

-- Build workforce capacity within the AOD and comorbidity sector.
+- Unity within the AOD and comorbidity sector.

 - Create an environment for sustaining the ‘career paths’ of trained AOD workers within the NGO sector, including the valued practice of workers with ‘lived’ experience of the field.
 Therapeutic communities particularly value the experience of staff who are graduates of programs, and seek to incorporate learned knowledge and experience into their professional practice.